 The ethical commitment and practices of the institution are defined by policies and procedures that guide its research community with regard to human subject protections.
 This Institution is registered with the U.S. Office of Human Research Protection (IORG#0000226) and holds a FederalWide Assurance ( FWA#00006447) for research conducted with federal agencies that apply federal policies and for clinical investigations regulated by the Food and Drug Administration.

 To support its research community in the pursuit of the highest standards of research integrity and respect for human subjects, Loma Linda University maintains an education program to provide investigators with training in the ethical and regulatory requirements that govern human research.

-The principal investigator will ensure that all personnel associated with a study are certified for completion of human studies education from Loma Linda University.
+The principal investigator will ensure that all personnel associated with a study are certified for completion of human subjects research education from Loma Linda University Health.
 In the event that the certification lapses, the principal investigator will ensure that uncertified personnel do not participate in the study until certification is renewed.

 Designated Institutional Official

-The LLUAHSC Vice President for Research Affairs is the individual designated to oversee the human subject protection program, including the following:
+The LLUH Vice President for Research Affairs is the individual designated to oversee the human subject protection program, including the following:

 - Provide adequate resources to implement its Human Research Protection Program in accord with federal regulations and applicable ethical standards

 - Grant the LLU Institutional Review Board the authority to function independently of other organizational entities in its role in protecting research participants.